 ASPIRE for short, is the education, training and work program in which most parents receiving TANF (Temporary Assistance to Needy Families) are required to participate.
 It is facilitated by an agency contracted by the Department of Health and Human Services (DHHS).
-People in ASPIRE are eligible for help with transportation, childcare and other services necessary to help
+People in ASPIRE are eligible for help with transportation, childcare and other services necessary to help them participate.
+Participation requirements vary depending on a family's specific circumstances.
+Families dealing with issues related to disabilities or domestic violence, for example, may not have to participate in ASPIRE if they so choose.

-For more information about your rights under ASPIRE-TANF, you can request a booklet from Maine Equal Justice (626-7058 x 205) entitled Understanding ASPIRE-TANF or view it online at www.meip.org.
+For more information about your rights under ASPIRE-TANF, you can request a booklet from Maine Equal Justice (626-7058 x 205) entitled Understanding ASPIRE-TANF or view it online at www.mejp.org.